 Conclusion

 Expect initial setup to take a few weeks, with measurable wins appearing within one to two quarters; if wondering what to track first, prioritize leads influenced, conversion rate by topic, and content-to-pipeline velocity.
 Begin by auditing where manual work piles up, then standardize briefs, instrument attribution, and automate reporting so analysis becomes a routine deliverable rather than an afterthought.
-For teams looking to accelerate that transition, platforms like Try Scaleblogger to automate content workflows and measurement can streamline orchestration and make measurement repeatable.
+For teams looking to accelerate that transition, platforms like Try Scaleblogger to automate content workflows and measurement can orchestration and make measurement repeatable.

 Next steps: run a two-week audit, create three standardized templates, and schedule the first automated attribution report.
 Those actions surface low-effort wins fast and create momentum for broader content transformation.